Fouquieria

-Fouquieria is a genus of 11 species of desert plants, the sole genus in the family Fouquieriaceae.
-The genus includes the ocotillo (F. splendens) and the Boojum tree or cirio (F. columnaris).
-They have semisucculent stems with thinner spikes projecting from them, with leaves on the bases spikes.
+Fouquieria is a genus of 11 species of desert flowering plants, the sole genus in the family Fouquieriaceae.
+The genus is native to North America and includes the ocotillo (F. splendens) and the Boojum tree or cirio (F. columnaris).
+They have semi succulent stems with thinner spikes projecting from them, with leaves on the bases of the spikes.
 They are unrelated to cacti and do not look much like them; their stems are proportionately thinner than cactus stems and their leaves are larger.

 Taxonomy

 Taxonomic history

 Fouquieria species do not have a particularly close resemblance to any other sort of plants; genetic evidence has shown they belong in the Ericales.
 Before this, they had been variously placed in the Violales or their own order, Fouquieriales.

 The Seri people identify three species of Fouquieria in their area of Mexico: jomjéeziz or xomjéeziz (F. splendens), jomjéeziz caacöl (F. diguetii, Baja California tree ocotillo), and cototaj (F. columnaris, boojum).

 Etymology

 The genus is named after French physician Pierre Fouquier (1776-1850).